PseudoPau/ThesisLog/Writing/Operational Manual.md

 	2. What need to be conveyed in the limited time of presentation?
 	3. How to direct the audience's attention to the right spots?
 	4. How to talk about a project?
-These critical visual and verbal skills are not taught in architecture schools as part of a curriculum, but as a tacit knowledge that seems to be learned only from failures, giving headaches to even the most gifted students.
-The project tends to present the spectacle of architectural design and representation in the digital age by a fictional circus show.

 ## Project Logistics ##